Conklinj09/Regex-Tutorial/template.md

 Here is the regular expression used:  /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/.
 Each character inside this sentence has it's own function.
 We will be going over the functions inside each character of this expression.
+Below listed are all of the functions that can be found inside a regular expression.

 ## Table of Contents